 As a company, Dirt Devil has been in business since 1905, although they’ve been making household vacuum cleaners since 1955.
 In fact, Dirt Devil was the first company to mass produce a vacuum with a patented Cyclone system for collecting dirt and debris.

-For the most part, Dirt Devil models, including the Dirt Devil Lift & Go, are designed to be affordable, lightweight, and easy to use.
+For the most part, Dirt Devil models, like the Dirt Devil Lift & Go, are designed to be affordable, lightweight, and easy to use.
 Because of their affordability though, they often have reputations for being “budget” models, although they tend to perform as well as many other similarly priced options.

 Although Dirt Devil may have been the first company to introduce cyclonic technology, Dyson might be the first one that comes to mind when you hear the phrase.
 This is because Dyson’s focus on technology and innovation have “upped the game” of cyclonic technology by adding different stages of cyclones, which can reach up to 10,000 G.

-On top of this, Dyson holds numerous patents for the technology contained in their vacuums (such as the Dyson Cinetic Big Ball Animal, 360 Eye and DC65), including their ball maneuvering system, Cinetic tips, self-adjusting cleaner heads, and more.
+On top of this, Dyson holds numerous patents for the technology contained in their vacuums (such as the Dyson Cinetic Big Ball Animal, 360 Eye, and DC65), including their ball maneuvering system, Cinetic tips, self-adjusting cleaner heads, and more.

 Granted, all this technology is really cool and might help clean your home more efficiently, but it does come at a price.
 In fact, the number one drawback noted by consumers is that Dyson vacuums come with a high price point; one that may not always be in line with their performance.